zoezheng04/RISC-V-CPU/statements/zoe.md

 ## Register File
 ### Module Description
+I first started making the register file.
 The Register File module consists of an array of registers, each capable of holding data of the specified width of 5 bits.
 In the context of the project, this register file supports 32 registers.

 ### Read and Write Operations
 To support read operations, the Register File module dynamically selects the read addresses based on the instruction's encoding.